 Diagnosis Coding for Screening Colonoscopy

 Some of you have read CodingIntel’s article on coding for screening colonoscopy.
 The questions we get about that article are almost all related to diagnosis coding.
-The CPT®/HCPCS coding and the modifiers don’t raise many questions but clinicians, coders, and patients frequently ask about correct diagnosis coding and sequencing of those codes.
-We recently posed […]
+The CPT®/HCPCS coding and the modifiers don’t raise many questions, but clinicians, coders, and patients frequently ask about correct diagnosis coding and sequencing of those codes.
+We posed these […]

 Can you Screen for an Existing Condition? | Diagnosis Coding for Lab Services

 Sometimes, the hardest thing about coding for preventive services isn’t the visit at all.
 It’s the labs.
-Patients come in for an annual physical and many times they believe that all of the lab work done that day or in preparation for that day will be covered as part of their preventive service.
-And we […]
+Patients come in for an annual physical and believe that all of the lab work done that day or in preparation for that day will be covered as part of their preventive service.
+And we know what that […]

 Diagnosis Coding for Tick Bites